 People aren’t always ready to purchase but there are still ways to get them to convert.
 Sweepstakes promotions are an incredible way for fashion retailers to rapidly build their email list while also providing value to shoppers who may not be ready to purchase.
 Brands are now hosting sweepstakes where visitors can enter to win a big ticket item by submitting an email address.
 These on-site promotions tend to have high conversion rates because people enjoy the chance to win free stuff!

 The Fifth is an online retailer of watches that only sells products from the 5th to the 9th of every month.
 Because of the strategy, they rely heavily on email marketing and need to collect as many new email leads as possible.
-The Fifth uses a sweepstakes promotion to convert traffic an average 500 new email subscribers every day!
+The Fifth uses a sweepstakes promotion to convert traffic an average of 500 new email subscribers every day!

 Clearance sales are a must for any online fashion retailer because inventory space is so valuable.
 With different apparel for each season, these clearance sales need to happen frequently.
 Retailers use on-site promotions to effectively notify shoppers of current and upcoming sales.
 These promotions add value to the shoppers because it’s an easy way to save some money.